RasaHQ/test-bot/data/nlu.md

 - thank you so much
 - many thanks
 - Awesome.
 Thanks!
+- Thank you thank you

 ## synonym:NYC
 - New York
+- The Big Apple
+- New York City

 ## synonym:USA
 - United States
+- America
+- US